F 3 GEOGRAPHY

 Disadvantages

-1. Tedious in calculation and measurement of angles
+1. Tedious in calculation and measurement of angles.

 3. Difficult to accurately measure and draw sectors whose values are too small.